dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Open the throttling menu and choose `Add`.

-> [!figure]
-> Figure 2.31 placeholder: Chrome throttling profiles screenshot from the source PDF.
->
-> Chrome's throttling menu includes built-in profiles and an option to add custom profiles.

 Chrome opens the `Network Throttling Profiles` settings screen.
 Click `Add Custom Profile`.

-> [!figure]
-> Figure 2.32 placeholder: Chrome custom throttling profile screenshot from the source PDF.
->
-> Adding a new throttling profile requires a profile name, download speed, upload speed, and latency.

 The profile fields are: